by Garrick Dee

 It is one of the newest products in the Braun electric shaver product line with the latest shaving head which has four cutting elements.

 These cutting elements include two trimmers at the middle that work great at cutting even thick facial hair.

-All these pivot individually giving it maximum coverage on your skin.
+All these pivots individually giving it maximum coverage on your skin.

-You can use this razor dry or wet depending on your preference and it comes its own clean/charge station that cleans and charges the electric razor for you.
+You can use this razor dry or wet depending on your preference, and it comes with its own clean/charge station that cleans and charges the electric shaver for you.